-Participants at our study days attend talks and workshops led by tutors, find out more about the course at Oxford and what tutors are looking for, and meet current St John's students.
-We often issue some preparatory reading in advance of our study days which will then form the basis of the seminars.
+Virtual Study Days offer talks and workshops led by tutors, a chance to find out more about the course at Oxford and what tutors are looking for, and hear from some current St John's students.
+We often issue some preparatory reading in advance of our Virtual Study Days which will then form the basis of the seminars.

 University-wide study days

 Many other colleges and departments organise study days throughout the year.
 For a full-listing of events see Outreach Events.

 Although no in-person events are possible due to the ongoing Covid-19 public health situation, St John's College will be releasing a range of remote events over the coming months.

 We are delighted to be able to offer some of our Study Days in an online format, as highlighted above.
 If you have any questions, please get in touch using the options above.